Branched It\^o formula and natural It\^o-Stratonovich isomorphism: Introduction

-In \Cref{sec:brps} we consider branched rough paths defined on \(\hck\) and identify primitives in \(\hck\)---call the space of these \(\cP\)---as those elements which index paths: these form the \say{intrinsic correction terms} to the usual integration-by-parts identity.
+In \Cref{sec:brps} we consider branched rough paths defined on \(\hck\) and identify primitives in \(\hck\)---call the space of these \(\cP\)---as those elements which index paths: these form the \say{intrinsic correction terms} to the usual integration-by-parts identity; a similar point of view was taken in the context of renormalisation \cite{CQRV02}.
 Integration against these is what makes the change-of-variable formula, \Cref{thm:ito} possible, the first of the two main results of this paper.
-Here we consider an equation similar in spirit to \eqref{eq:CDE}, but driven by \(X\) together with its correction terms: in and of itself, this type of equation is more general that those considered by previous authors.
+Here we consider an equation similar in spirit to \eqref{eq:CDE}, but driven by \(X\) together with its correction terms, and thus strictly more general than those considered by previous authors.
 The Itô formula is achieved by lifting \(F\) to a Hopf algebra homomorphism \(\mathbf F\) from \(\hgl\) to the Hopf algebra of differential operators over the state space of the solution, which yields our \say{rough generator} (similar to \eqref{eq:generator}) to be integrated.
-When restricted to equations \say{without drift} (i.e.\ only driven by the original \(X\) and not its corrections), this yields a construction which can be compared to Kelly's, but does not rely on non-canonical rough path lifts and admits a more precise description of its coefficients as the Oudom-Guin extension of a pre-Lie morphism.
+When restricted to equations \say{without drift} (i.e.\ only driven by the original \(X\) and not its corrections), this yields a construction which can be compared to Kelly's, but that does not rely on non-canonical rough path lifts and admits a more precise description of its coefficients as the Oudom-Guin extension of a pre-Lie morphism.
 Our Itô formula is particularly tractable in the special instance of quasi-geometric rough paths---those rough paths defined on Hoffman's quasi-shuffle algebra \cite{Hof00}---in which case it extends previous work of one of the authors \cite{Bel20}.
-Writing the quasi-shuffle algebra as a quotient of \(\hck\), and leveraging once again the algebra introduced previously to identify a section of this quotient map, leads to an explicit criterion for when a branched rough path is (quasi-)geometric, filling a notable gap in the literature.
+Writing the quasi-shuffle algebra as a quotient of \(\hck\), and leveraging once again the algebra introduced previously to identify a section of this quotient map, leads to an explicit criterion for when a branched rough path is (quasi-)geometric, filling a gap in the literature.